pivotal/docs-tap/cloud-native-runtimes/how-to-guides/auto-tls/tls-guides-wildcard-cert.hbs.md

 1. Create a cert-manager custom Issuer or ClusterIssuer for the DNS01 challenge.

   You must create a custom Issuer or ClusterIssuer with the DNS01 solver configured for your specific DNS provider.
-  Visit cert-manager's documentation on [Supported DNS01 providers](https://cert-manager.io/docs/configuration/acme/dns01/#supported-dns01-providers) for instructions on configuring cert-manager for all the supported DNS providers.
+  For more information about supported DNS01 providers, see the [cert-manager documentation](https://cert-manager.io/docs/configuration/acme/dns01/#supported-dns01-providers) for instructions for configuring cert-manager for all the supported DNS providers.

   The following example uses Let’s Encrypt and Google Cloud DNS: